-For instance, the following successive calls produce the same output when PersistentMemory is false.
+For instance, the following successive calls produce the same output after resetting the object.

-To keep the history of the filter when filtering a new set of data, enable persistent memory for the filter by setting the PersistentMemory property to true.
-In this configuration, the filter uses the final states and coefficients from the previous run as the initial conditions for the next run and set of data.
+If you do not reset the filter object, the filter uses the final states and coefficients from the previous run as the initial conditions for the next run and set of data.

 To analyze the convergence of the adaptive filters, look at the learning curves.
 The toolbox provides methods to generate the learning curves, but you need more than one iteration of the experiment to obtain significant results.

 This demonstration uses 25 sample realizations of the noisy sinusoids.

 n = (1:5000)'; s = sin(0.075*pi*n); nr = 25; v = 0.8*randn(5000,nr); v1 = filter(1,ar,v); x = repmat(s,1,nr) + v1; v2 = filter(ma,1,v);

 Now compute the mean-square error.
 To speed things up, compute the error every 10 samples.